Thue/rfwadmin/README.md

 - There is currently no access controls to the www-interface - set up fx apache's build in auth support

 About quality:
-- The PHP code should be mostly ok (might need to escape some more in the server responses)
+- The PHP code should be mostly ok
 - I make no claims to be an expert shell programmer

 Craftbukkit: